 AI that generates realistic but artificial datasets for testing, training, and privacy-preserving data sharing.
 Includes tabular, text, and image synthetic data; distinct from data augmentation which modifies real data rather than generating from scratch.

 Synthetic data generation promises to break the deadlock between data access and data privacy, but after seven years of development the practice remains experimental, with production use confined to a handful of high-governance verticals.
 The core idea -- generating artificial datasets that preserve the statistical properties of real data across tabular, text, and image domains -- has attracted substantial vendor investment and regulatory attention.
 NVIDIA's acquisition of Gretel and Microsoft's integration of synthetic data into Phi-4 training signal genuine commercial confidence.
 Yet independent research from EPFL and Max Planck has formalised hard limits: for many use cases the trade-off between fidelity and privacy cannot be overcome algorithmically.
 Vendor consolidation reinforces the caution; multiple funded startups have shut down or been acqui-hired, and surviving companies are pivoting toward platform embedding rather than standalone tools.
-Where synthetic data works -- fraud detection in banking, clinical trial augmentation in pharma, QA in regulated software -- it works within tightly bounded conditions.
-Broader enterprise scaling remains blocked not by a lack of tooling but by unresolved privacy-validation standards, relational-data quality gaps, and a growing model-collapse risk that turns synthetic convenience into a systemic liability.
+Recent June 2026 ICML research has refined understanding of model-collapse mechanisms, proving that quality-assurance verifiers optimized for local datasets (healthcare consortia, financial institutions) paradoxically accelerate collapse when distribution coverage is incomplete—turning safeguards into systemic risks.
+Where synthetic data works -- fraud detection in banking, clinical trial augmentation in pharma, QA in regulated software, high-fidelity simulation training in aviation -- it works within tightly bounded conditions with careful real-synthetic mixing.
+Broader enterprise scaling remains blocked not by a lack of tooling but by unresolved privacy-validation standards, relational-data quality gaps, and refined understanding of model-collapse risks in siloed operational environments.